 The core functionality of procurement software covers the following areas.

-- E-auction.
-Vendors invited to tender and submit their bids to the shared platform.
+E-auction.
+Vendors are invited to tender and submit their bids to the shared platform.
 All parties involved have access to all bids and compare offers, which prompts suppliers to reduce prices.

 Contract management.
 Among other things, the digital “administrator” helps you create and standardize contract templates, boosts approval processes, and captures electronic signatures.